 Passing the Message Stick

-“This referendum year we must set sight on the aspirations our communities have been fighting for, for decades.
+“We must set sight on the aspirations our communities have been fighting for, for decades.
 Together we can win a mandate for change that will make a difference to the lives of everyday people and a better future for generations to come."

 — Dr Jackie Huggins AM